Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Skip to main content

-The York College Careers service provides all students with an opportunity to have a free one-to-one confidential conversation with a qualified Careers Adviser about aspirations, planning, decision making, careers research, options for education, progression, employment, qualifications and training.
+Our careers services provides all students with an opportunity to have a free one-to-one confidential conversation with a qualified Careers Adviser about aspirations, planning, decision making, careers research, options for education, progression, employment, qualifications, and training.

-Appointments offered are tailored for an individual's needs.
-These are booked via the Progress Coach or Deputy Head of Curriculum.
 We also offer e-guidance to all prospective and current students.
 Please email Careers@yorkcollege.ac.uk for more information.

 Our service is empowering, meaningful and inspiring.
 We encourage our students to reach their full potential and have happy and successful futures.